siliconspecter/indifference-engine/deliverables/documentation/source/wasm_module/engine_overview/engine_overview.md

 What follows is a description of how the [engine API](./engine_api.md) is intended to be used to build your game.

+## Timing

+Game logic advances on a fixed interval called a "tick", synchronized with audio whenever possible.

+### Changing the tick rate

+The default tick rate is fine for most games, but it can be adjusted in
+@ref deliverables/wasm_module/source/game/project_settings/timing_settings.h
+(`TICKS_PER_SECOND`).

+#### Side effects

+##### System load

+Increasing the number of ticks per second increases the amount of system load accordingly.
+For example, a game with a tick rate of 5Hz requires 25% more CPU time to update each second than a game with a tick rate of 4Hz.

+For games which have complex or large-scale simulation aspects but do not require low-latency input such as real-time strategy games, it may be necessary to reduce the tick rate.

+##### Input latency

+Decreasing the number of ticks per second increases worst-case input latency.
+For example, while at 5 ticks per second, it might be 200msec between pressing a button and a tick event handling that input, at 4 ticks per second it could be as much as 250msec.

+For games which require low-latency input such as fighting games or e-sports titles, it may be necessary to increase the tick rate.

+##### Game speed

+Increasing or decreasing the number of ticks per second causes the game itself to change in speed accordingly; a car traveling at 5 units per tick goes twice as fast when there are twice as many ticks per second.
+You may therefore need to adjust physics and animations after changing the tick rate.

+##### Audio fidelity

+A fixed number of audio samples is rendered for each tick event, so by default, increasing the tick rate from 60Hz to 100Hz would increase the sample rate from 44100Hz to 73500Hz.
+This would marginally increase audio quality at the cost of significantly increased system load.

+To correct this, specify the number of audio samples that your game should render each tick in
+@ref deliverables/wasm_module/source/game/project_settings/audio_settings.h
+(`SAMPLES_PER_TICK`).
+This should be your target sample rate divided by the tick rate (e.g. 44100 / 60Hz = 735 samples per tick).

+### Interpolation

+The video render loop is decoupled from the game tick.
+As a consequence, it is possible that on displays with high refresh rates, the same game state may be displayed multiple times.

+Interpolation is supported throughout the engine to support this; generally, linear interpolation is performed with `previous_` and `next_` variable pairs.

+For example:

+- Given a `previous_camera_component_sensor_sizes[a_camera_index]` of `32`.
+- Given a `next_camera_component_sensor_sizes[a_camera_index]` of `40`.
+- Should a video render be attempted at 1/4 of the way through a tick, the sensor size will effectively be `34`.

+The engine will not automatically assign `previous_` values based upon `next_` values in any scenario.

+## Coordinate space

+Indifference Engine imitates Blender's coordinate space, in which a camera with an all-zero rotation looks towards -Z, where right points towards X+ and up points towards Y+.

+Positional units are not strictly defined, but are usually taken to be meters.

 ## Persistence

 Entries need to be added to the list in